RyanQueirozS/saciGL/docs/CONTRIBUTING.md

 into a `sc_TextureData*`.
 This function is related to **TEXTURES**, so we need to begin the name of the function with `Texture`.

-This is true for all of the code base, except boolean functions that can contain a `Should` or `Is` before the main subject.

 Other notes:
 - If a function recieves no parameters, it should be declared as `MyFunction(void)` (with the `void` keyword inside the paramter list)